jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 *********************************************************************************

 CONGRATULATIONS
-Your python powers are growing, you have seen
+Your Python powers are growing, you have seen

 * how to deliberately raise exceptions
 * how to verify that exceptions are raised